No arbitrage assumption implies the differentiability of derivative pricing function: Functions transforming a continuous Markov semimartingale into a semimartingale

-In this section we consider a continuous Markov semimartingale $\hat{X}$ defined on the probability space $(\Omega,\scF,\bbP)$, and the filtration $\brak{\scF^{\hat{X}}_t}_t$ is the augmented (strong Markov) filtration generated by $\hat{X}$. \end{sloppypar} The main result of this section is based on the following observation. \begin{theorem} Let $\hat{X}$ be an $m$-dimensional continuous Markov semimartingale starting at $0$, then for $\hat{X}$, we have
+The main result of this section is based on the following observation. \begin{theorem} Let $\hat{X}$ be an $m$-dimensional continuous Markov semimartingale starting at $0$, then for $\hat{X}$, we have

 where $A$ is the finite variation part and $M$ is the local martingale with quadratic variation $N$.
-For such a process, there exists a system of local characteristics $(V,b,c)$ with $V$ being a strictly increasing continuous process, and $b,c$ being Borel measurable functions such that
+For such a process, there exists a system of local characteristics $(V,b,c)$ with $V$ is a strictly increasing continuous process, and $b,c$ are Borel measurable functions such that

 Moreover, under some filtration $(\scG_t)_t$, we have an adapted stochastic process $X$ as a time-changed $\hat{X}$ such that

 is an It\^{o} process. \end{theorem} \begin{proof} Firstly, one should note that $\hat{X}$ is an additive process since it starts at $0$.
 Then we define the strictly increasing continuous process as the following